Performance Management Process

 What’s More Important: Evaluation or Feedback?

 The answer to this question is a little complicated.
 Without one, you wouldn’t really have the other.
 Evaluation is crucial to pinpointing where exactly your employees are struggling.
 From here, you can fix wider issuing cause trouble in your organization.
 It’s also a great tool for finding an employee’s strengths.
-Highlight where employees have succeeded and encouraging them to keep up the good work is an important step in maintaining a productive workforce.
+Highlighting where employees have succeeded and encouraging them to keep up the good work is an important step in maintaining a productive workforce.

 The evaluation process is important for more than just one reason, though.
-It’s not only because it gauges your business’s performance, but because it also leads to feedback and growth.
-Giving regular and consistent feedback, whenever needed, is a tool for change.
+It’s not only because it gauges your business’s performance but also because it leads to feedback and growth.
+Giving regular and consistent feedback whenever needed is a tool for change.
 Simply pointing out where your employees have fallen behind isn’t enough to change their performance.
 If anything, it will leave them feeling defeated and discouraged.

 Feedback should be specific, to the point, and clear.
 Rather than focusing on generalizations, it should be based on examples.
 When you frame feedback around a specific event, an employee can see how their actions lead to a result, whether that’s positive or negative.
 From here, you can pivot to a solution or reinforce their strengths.
 Feedback is about developing new goals that fall in line with the company’s objectives.
 By setting new, specific expectations, the employee will leave with the knowledge of how to improve.

 Consider some of the following points for giving constructive feedback:

 - Feedback should be given regularly and as soon as needed